Vietnam preps for medical makeover to recoup lost billions in healthcare

 The private health sector can't shoulder the growing burden either and a bad debt problem among local banks has tightened commercial lending.
 The number of private hospitals more than quadrupled to 170 over the past decade, but about half are "dying or dead", chairman of the Association of Vietnamese Private Hospitals, Nguyen Van De, said in March.

-The government is welcoming international firms to fill that void, promising no restrictions on qualified foreign doctors to practice in Vietnam, deputy health minister Nguyen Thanh Long said last month.
+The government is welcoming international firms to fill that void, promising no restrictions on qualified foreign doctors to practise in Vietnam, deputy health minister Nguyen Thanh Long said last month.

 Among interested firms are Thailand's Bumrungrad Hospital Pcl and Indonesian conglomerate Lippo Group, which wants to build 15 hospitals in Vietnam.
 Malaysia's IHH Healthcare Bhd is scouting sites in Hanoi.